MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 Defines the volume within which octree nodes are considered available for use in occupancy contextualisation and intra occupancy prediction.

-A value of 0 limits the use of neighbouring nodes to direct octree siblings.
+A value less than 2 limits the use of neighbouring nodes to direct octree siblings.

 The software currently supports a maximum value of 8 or 9 when intra occupancy prediction is enabled or disabled respectively.